-- Rooms may be engaged for educational, civic, and cultural purposes, but not for sectarian, religious, or partisan political meetings.
+- Rooms may be engaged for educational, civic, and cultural purposes, but not for religious services or partisan political meetings.
 Rooms are designed to meet general interests, including lectures, discussion groups, panels, concerts, readings, committee meetings and similar activities.
-They are not suitable for classroom-style arrangements.

 - Applicants must be adults and must be a member of the group making application.
 A responsible adult must be present at all times.

 - Rooms are not available for public use when the Library is closed to the public.
 The library maintains a referral list of local meeting sites for those who find the Library rooms unavailable or unsuitable.

 - No admission may be charged under any guise.
 Fundraising is not permitted on Library premises with the exception that books related to author talks and book signings may be sold.

 - Groups engaging the meeting rooms may be charged a fee sufficient to defray the costs of equipment use, cleaning, etc. Fees and rates (listed on the Meeting Room Application) shall be set by the Director and may be waived at the discretion of the Director.
 Payment must be received one week before the event.